-An Advisory Base Flood Elevation (ABFE) map was developed by FEMA for this FIRM, which shows the project sites are in Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+An Advisory Base Flood Elevation (ABFE) map was developed by FEMA for this FIRM, which shows the project site is in Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+The project is in compliance with Executive Order 11988. and 13690

 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality

-Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Arecibo; therefore, PFIRM information was not available for the area and therefore not considered in the review.
-The project is in compliance with Executive Order 11988 and 13690.
+The proposed project is located in the municipality of Utuado; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+The project is in compliance with Executive Order 11988.

 HUD implemented new floodplain regulations under 89 FR 30850 effective June 24, 2024 which created the Federal Flood Risk Management Standard (FFRMS).
 The current project comprises non-critical actions that lie outside the 0.2-percent-annual-chance (500-year flood elevation), which is the approach used for this project to comply with the FFRMS; therefore, mitigation is not required and the project is in compliance with 24 CFR Part 55.